jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 Some convenience methods
 ^^^^^^^^^^^^^^^^^^^^^^^^

-By browsing the doc you will see that we have soem convenience methods that avoid to re-invent the UI everytime :
+By browsing the doc you will see that we have some convenience methods that avoid to re-invent the UI everytime :

 .. code:: javascript